-How do you choose the best lawyer for your needs?
-Choosing legal services is like choosing any other product or service: the wise consumer conducts thorough research before making an informed decision.
-Once you secure several lawyer referrals with expertise in the appropriate practice area, you should carefully research each candidate (for tips on how to find a good lawyer, see How to Find a Lawyer).
-Below are five steps to choosing the best lawyer for your legal needs.
+Choosing a good lawyer is like choosing any other product or service.
+It’s best to do thorough research to help you make an informed decision.
+Once you secure several lawyer referrals with expertise in the appropriate practice area, you should carefully research each candidate.
+Below are some simple steps to choosing the best lawyer for your legal needs.

 Conducting Candidate Interviews